Property404/trout/doc/PlayerScene.md

 <a name="PlayerScene"></a>

 ## PlayerScene
-Represents a regular trout scene
-where the player can move around and crap
+Represents a regular trout scene where the player can move around and crap

 This does not include UI/game over/etc scenes

+Inherits from TroutScene

 **Kind**: global class